James Bree (footballer): Southampton

+2023–2025

 On 26 January 2023, Bree signed a three-and-a-half-year contract with Southampton.
 He made his first appearance for Southampton on 31 January in a 2–1 defeat against Newcastle United in the EFL Cup semi-final second leg.
 Four days later, Bree made his Premier League debut in a 3–0 defeat to Brentford.

-On 23 December 2023, he was substituted with a suspected hamstring tweak during a 1–0 away victory against Queens Park Rangers.
+He was substituted with a suspected hamstring tweak on 23 December 2023 during a 1–0 away victory against Queens Park Rangers.
 Manager Russell Martin later confirmed that Bree was expected to be sidelined until the end of January.
 During a 3–2 defeat to Ipswich Town on 1 April 2024, he was shown a red card for a foul on Leif Davis.

-Bree scored his first goal for the club on 28 August 2024 in a 5–3 away victory against Cardiff City in the EFL Cup.
+On 28 August 2024, Bree scored his first goal for the club in a 5–3 away victory against Cardiff City in the EFL Cup.
 On 29 October, he scored the winner in a 3–2 victory against Stoke City in the EFL Cup.

-Charlton Athletic (loan)
+2025–present: Loan to Charlton Athletic and return to Southampton

-On 1 September 2025, Bree joined Charlton Athletic on loan until 2 January 2026, where he was re-united with Nathan Jones, his former manager at Luton Town and Southampton.
+On 1 September 2025, Bree joined Charlton Athletic on loan until January 2026, where he was re-united with Nathan Jones, his former manager at Luton Town and Southampton.
+He scored his first goal for the club on 27 September in a 3–0 victory against Blackburn Rovers.
+Bree returned to Southampton following his loan spell.
+Jones wanted to keep him and insisted Bree didn't want to return to Southampton.

+Following his return from loan, Bree admitted a lack of communication between himself, Southampton and Charlton left him uncertain about his future.
+On 24 February 2026, he scored his first league goal for the club in a 5–0 victory against Queens Park Rangers.

+On 12 June 2026, Bree signed a three-year contract extension.